Dugy/quick_arg_parser/README.md

 ```C++
 TypeName varName = argument(0) = "default value";
 ```

+Anything behind a ` -- ` separator will be considered an argument, no matter how closely it resembles an option.

 ### Automatic help entry
 Calling the program with `--help` or `-?` will print the expected number of arguments and all options, also listing their help entries if set.